-PNV-1444

-Nursing Fundamentals &Clinical 14

-This course provides the student with the basic knowledge and skills necessary to care for the individual in wellness and illness and is applicable across the life span.
+Course PNV-1444 Title Nursing Fundamentals &Clinical Hours 14 Description This course provides the student with the basic knowledge and skills necessary to care for the individual in wellness and illness and is applicable across the life span.
 Study includes beginning use of the nursing process; causes and prevention of illness; patient, family, and community health care provisions; and resource agencies available.
-This course also includes personal health care, medical terms. preparation to assist the patient in meeting basic living needs, and provides demonstration of the supervised practice of the fundamental skills related to practical nursing.
+This course also includes personal health care, medical terms, preparation to assist the patient in meeting basic living needs, and provides demonstration of the supervised practice of the fundamental skills related to practical nursing.
 Successful completion of PNV 1444 requires minimal competency of 80% in theory and a concurrent 80% competency in the clinical setting evaluation.
-Six hours lecture will be provided in association with the American Lung Association of MS and the Mississippi Department of Health.
-This course meets the requirements of the Mississippi Board of Nursing for IV cert.
-Three hours lecture and two hours laboratory.
+Six hours lecture and eight hours laboratory.